Pluviio/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+Accessibility on the web means that no matter what platform you are on it is catered to you to make the over all viewing expiereince easier

 2. Talk about 3 different things you can do to ensure your website is accessible.

+You can add a nav code in which reads off the nav bar to people with poor eyesight Adding Alt text to images for people who can't see images clearly A feature to enlarge font sizes

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is something that can be changed and can holds data to be used once called upon later down the line

 4. What is the purpose of using functions in code?

+A function is a set of statements that can then carry out an action when prompted to

 5. How do you access a key inside of an object inside of an array?

+You would have to first then set up an index
+Then you would have to pick out specifically what key item you want from the object

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.